This week, Frog is about the size of a date.

 About mid-week this week is the basic blood work and then the tests that you have the ability to opt out of.
 The one that most mothers of all ages request is the test that determines gender.
 One of the primary companies that offers this test is Progenity.
 The tests gives gender results about 10 weeks earlier than an ultrasound.

 The optional tests that are currently offered are:

 - Carrier testing for inherited genetic diseases (such as cystic fibrosis, sickle cell, thalassemia, and Tay-Sachs disease)

 - Chromosome testing for Down’s Syndrome and other chromosome abnormalities, which is the one that also determines gender.

-The test for gender was not thrown in for fun.
+The test for gender was not thrown in for fun or novelty.
 Part of the screening includes abnormalities in the X and Y chromosomes, so gender is determined by accident.
 It’s a nice perk though.